mgama1/heart-disease-classifier/README.md

 # heart-disease-classifier
-binary classification for the presence of heart disease
+binary classification for the presence of heart disease performed data explotoray analysis and data visualization using pandas and seaborn, model training using logistic regrission, decision tree, and random forest, hyperparameter tuning using grid search

 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.
 age: age in years<br>